-Built in 1986, this ship was part of the Carnival fleet until 2008 when she was retired to Ibero Cruises and renamed Grand Celebration.
+Built in 2015, this ship was part of the Carnival fleet until 2008 when she was retired to Ibero Cruises and renamed Grand Celebration.
 In 2014 she was transferred again, this time moving to Costa Cruises to become Costa Celebration.

-Before her inaugural voyage with that line, however, she was purchased by Bahamas Paradise Cruise Line and retained her name of Grand Celebration.
+Before her inaugural voyage with that line, however, she was purchased by Bahamas Paradise Cruise Line and instead retained her name of Grand Celebration.
 She kept her iconic funnel, but was repainted.

 Carnival Destiny is relatively unique among Carnival’s former fleet.
 The ship was launched as Carnival Destiny in 1996.
 In 2013, she underwent the line’s largest ever refit that renewed nearly every guest area onboard, for a cost of $155 million.